 What’s more, mutual funds charge higher fees (typically 1 to 1.5%)

 Compared to mutual funds, ETFs have much cheaper fees which are less than 0.5%.

-That’s only about 1% difference in fees, BUT this small 1% can significantly reduce your returns over the years.
+That’s only about a 1% difference in fees, BUT this small 1% can significantly reduce your returns over the years.

 Assuming that you invest $100,000 with an investment fund for 20 years with a 4% annual return, let’s see how much a small percentage increase in annual fees can reduce your portfolio value.

 0.5% annual fees reduce your portfolio value by $10,000 compared to a portfolio with a 0.25% annual fee.